0lzi/CV/index.md

 - Basic knowledge of cloud infrastructure

-With a plan to do online course on Azure, AWS or GCP
+With a plan to do online course on Azure, AWS or GCP and obtain a certification.

 - Moderate knowledge of Linux